Herbal Profiles #105

 Lesson 1: Own Cultural Real Estate (Not Just Compliance Messaging)

 THC beverages don’t have this yet.
 Most lean on dosage talk or generic wellness claims.
-What’s missing is a sound, a phrase, or a hook that people can remix on TikTok or Reels and carry into conversations offline.
-The opportunity is there for a THC brand to be the first to create something that lives rent-free in consumers’ heads.
+What’s missing is a sound, a phrase, or a hook that people can remix on TikTok or Reels and carry into conversations you never planned.

 Lesson 2: Episodic > One-Off Posts

-This is something I personally struggle with in my own content as well, but people truly DO NOT care about your cans, your end caps, that new distro deal, etc. What the do care about?
-Being entertained, seeing something different in their feeds, or getting invested into a new community.
+People truly DO NOT care about your cans, your end caps, that new distro deal.
+What they do care about?
+Being entertained, informed, or inspired.
+Treat your channel like a show, not a billboard.

 Think Your Hemp Beverage Has What It Takes?